gstronksUW/NY_Airbnb_2019_Analysis/README.md

 the questions the will be answered are the following

 1. What is the average cost of each room type accross the city?

+To extract the data for this question, the data had to be filtered and rolled up by neighbourhood and then by room type.
+For readability, the data was then pivoted by room type in order to compate the prices across each neighbourhood group.
+This will show the relative affordability for each room type.

 select